corkami/collisions/README.md

 10: 0000 0000 0000                           ......
 ```

-If we use this as prefix (padd the prefix to 16 bits) for UniColl and `N=2`, the difference is on the 4th byte, killing the magic `.P .K 05 06` by changing it predictably to `.P .K 05 86`
+If we use this as prefix (pad the prefix to 16 bits) for UniColl and `N=2`, the difference is on the 4th byte, killing the magic `.P .K 05 06` by changing it predictably to `.P .K 05 86`
 ```
 00: 504b 0506 0000 0000 0000 0000 0000 0000  PK..............
 10: 0000 0000 0000 2121 eb66 cf9d db01 83bb  ......!!.f......